 Namedropper! an unorthodox autobiography told through five decades on the music and entertainment business | Chris Phipps | £10.99

-Written from the persepective of an insider’s extraordinary working encounters and packed with never seen before pictures, this compelling and entertaining compendium of astonishing (and often hilarious) anecdotes, is a must-read for anyone who appreciates the sounds and sights of the 70s, 80s and 90s.
-Fascinating encounters and working relationships with over fifty global super-stars - from Madonna to Miles Davis, David Bowie, Little Richard, Ozzy Osbourne, Bryan Ferry, Malcolm Maclaren, Sting, Elton John, Jane Fonda and many more, are described with wry humour.
+Written from the perspective of an insider’s extraordinary working encounters and packed with never seen before pictures, this compelling and entertaining compendium of astonishing (and often hilarious) anecdotes, is a must-read for anyone who appreciates the sounds and sights of the 70s, 80s and 90s.
+Fascinating encounters and working relationships with over fifty global super-stars - from Madonna to Miles Davis, David Bowie, Little Richard, Ozzy Osbourne, Bryan Ferry, Malcolm McLaren, Sting, Elton John, Jane Fonda and many more, are described with wry humour.

-Amongst many, there are first-hand tales of the great Miles Davis being ordered to stop playing his trumpet (“that thing”) in a Newcastle pub; Chris paying Madonna’s train fare (standard class) with cash in brown envelope; Red Hot Chilli Peppers playing on top of a giant hot dog in Hollywood, and a meeting with Grace Jones wearing a Mickey Mouse hat in Birmingham Botanical Gardens.
+Amongst many, there are first-hand tales of the great Miles Davis being ordered to stop playing his trumpet (“that thing”) in a Newcastle pub; Chris paying Madonna’s train fare (standard class) with cash in a brown envelope; Red Hot Chilli Peppers playing on top of a giant hot dog in Hollywood, and a meeting with Grace Jones wearing a Mickey Mouse hat in Birmingham Botanical Gardens.

 A typical anecdote relates to ferocious, heavy metal band Twisted Sister, whose front man Dee Snider “looked like the progeny of Widow Twanky and Frank N. Furter” when one member of the band, known as Mark “the Animal” Mendoza asked for a copy of the Sunday Times, to do the crossword.